OpenGuilds/API-Documentation/source/includes/_batches.md

 Status | Description
 ------ | -----------
-unpaid | The batch as not yet been funded. processing | Not all data in the batch has been completed. completed | All data in the batch has been processed and marked as complete.
+processing | Not all data in the batch has been completed. completed | All data in the batch has been processed and marked as complete. archived | The data has been archived and removed from normal listing.

 ## The Datum Object